-Katherine Morgan DTZ on behalf of Royal Mail Group CH/1.2 Royal Mail Sorting Office Site Size: 1.88ha Proposed Allocation: Retail / Office / Residential The Site: Royal Mail has recently undertaken a national review of their sorting facilities and real estate within the UK.
-It is the intention of Royal Mail to close the Bradford West sorting office (CH/1.2) and move operations to the Inkersley Road site.
-The site has therefore been put forward as a proposed allocation to ensure the sustainable redevelopment of the site.
-Design: Subject to viability and deliverability, the development of the Sorting Office site shcould potentially be considered in conjunction with the adjacent rail station car park and the Westfield site compound at Forster Court.
-A Masterplan will be required to may be produced to assist in the coordinatione of the comprehensive development of the wider site area.
-Any scheme should improve north-south pedestrian links between the central shopping area/Broadway and the Forster Square Retail Park and railway station.
 The potential of creating east-west routes between the Cathedral Quarter and station should also be explored.
 New buildings should define the edge of the routes and should respond positively to the corners of Valley Road where it meets Lower Kirkgate and St.Blaise Way.
 Active ground floor frontages and improvements to the public realm should be provided on the key routes of St Blaise Way, Valley Road and Lower Kirkgate.
 The scale of new development should respond to the surrounding historic context of the Cathedral Quarter and the Midland Hotel.
 The wall of the former Midland Railway Station should be incorporated as part of any scheme.
 We note that the draft Area Action Plan provides an opportunity for feedback on suggested timescales for the development of draft allocations.
 It is considered that the mail centre site could be developed in the short term (i.e. within 5 years).
 For the period that our client continues to have an interest in the site, we would welcome the opportunity to engage with the Council on the ongoing preparation of the Draft Area Action Plan and be involved in the development of any Masterplan for the site and the wider area.
-We understand that any prospective purchaser(s) of the site will submit representations to this and future consultations, and would ask that the Council engages constructively with these parties.

-Bob May CH/1.2 Royal Mail Sorting Office Turley Associates on behalf of Westfield Shopping Towns Ltd Westfield Support the comprehensive development of the wider site including both the Royal Mail Sorting Office and the adjacent rail station car park and the Westfield compound at Forster Court.
+We understand that any prospective purchaser(s) of the site will submit representations to this and future consultations, and would ask that the Council engages constructively with these parties. of We May ey Associates on behalf /estfield Shopping ns Ltd CH/1.2 Royal Mail Sorting Office Westfield Support the comprehensive development of the wider site including both the Royal Mail Sorting Office and the adjacent rail station car park and the Westfield compound at Forster Court.
 The document proposes a Masterplan for the entire area to coordinate the comprehensive redevelopment of the wider site (page 31).
 Westfield supports redevelopment being of a scale commensurate with the Midland Hotel and Cathedral Quarter.
 Given that Royal Mail has recently announced the closure of their facility and proposed disposal of their site it is important that the planning authority engages urgently with the land owners to develop a Masterplan for the site.
 Suitable uses could include B1 Offices and or Leisure with an element of A1 convenience, A2 or A3 floorspace.
+Noted.